Wednesday, February 15, 2012

 Caught # 4, Feb 1957.
-Severin contributed a number of spectacular covers for Atlas crime titles, which deserve to be collected in a Masterworks edition (you listening, Cory??)
+Severin contributed a number of spectacular covers for Atlas' crime titles, which deserve to be collected in a Masterworks edition (you listening, Cory??)

 I probably first took notice of Severin's work when he took over the artistic chores from Dick Ayers on Sgt.
 Fury for three issues (#'s 44-46).

 Severin continued on Sgt.
 Fury for a long run, inking Dick Ayers pencils, adding authenticity and detail.
-Severin's inks were exquisite on everyone, from Herb Trimpe and Ross Andru.
+Severin's inks were exquisite on everyone, from Herb Trimpe to Ross Andru.
 Of special note is his collaboration with sister Marie on Kull.

-Two-Gun Kid # 103, March 1972; Gil Kane pencils
+Two-Gun Kid # 103, March 1972; Gil Kane pencils. |

-I began to appreciate Severin even more when I discovered his earlier work, especially reprints of his EC war and humor stories for Mad.
-As I became interested in collecting pre-hero Marvel in the 1980s I bought many westerns at conventions, attracted by Severin's exceptional covers.
-All the while Severin continued to work for companies such as Warren, the short-lived Atlas/Seaboard line (in the magazine Thrilling Adventure Stories), and DC, on the Losers, Unknown Soldier and Enemy Ace to the recent Bat Lash.
-It was always worth checking out anything Severin drew, since the quality of his art continued to remain high.
+I began to fully appreciate Severin when I discovered his earlier work, in reprints of his EC war and humor stories for Mad.
+As I became interested in collecting pre-hero Marvel's in the 1980s I bought many westerns at conventions, attracted by Severin's exceptional covers.
+All the while Severin continued to work for companies such as Warren, the short-lived Atlas/Seaboard line (in the magazine Thrilling Adventure Stories), and DC, on "the Losers", "Unknown Soldier" and "Enemy Ace" to the recent Bat Lash series.
+It was always worth checking out anything Severin drew since the quality of his art continued to remain high.

 John Severin was a rare breed that turned in exceptional work day in and day out.
-Never flashy, his art had a quiet integrity which stands the test of time
+Never flashy, his art had a quiet integrity which stands the test of time.

-7 comments:
+11 comments:

 I love that Western Gunfighters cover!
 It looks great in color and you can see a version of it in Black and White on my blog.